uwdata/perceptual-kernels/README.md

 (We include size for completeness,  though in practice this palette is better suited to quantitative, rather than categorical, data.)
 To compute a subset with n elements, we first initialize the set with the variable pair that  has the highest perceptual distance.
-We then add new elements to this set, by finding the variable whose minimum distance to the existing subset is the maximum (i.e., the Hausdorff distance between two point sets).
+We then add new elements to this set, by finding the variable whose minimum distance to the existing subset is the maximum (i.e., the  [Hausdorff](http://en.wikipedia.org/wiki/Hausdorff_distance) between two point sets).

 <img width="600"src=https://github.com/uwdata/perceptual-kernels/blob/master/doc/imgs/tmnewpalette.svg?raw=true>

+Here is an illustration of